 This is a blog article, which expresses informal views.

 Friends and fellow writers have asked about my writing, but I’ve found it difficult to describe my work concisely.
 I hope to answer that question here, and create good opportunities for conversation.

 Foremost, I like ideas that scare and intrigue.
-I love to be immersed in world-building, preferably painting a picture on a grand scale, with depth of historical context.
+I love to be immersed in world-building and character thought patterns, preferably painting a picture on a grand scale, with depth of historical context.

 My favourite elements: grand space operas, alternative lifeforms and consciousness, first contact, fallen civilisations, alternative histories and futures, misuse of advanced technology, plausible magic systems, ideological revolutions, diverse ways of thinking, bizarre institutions and societies ... all these form my favourite material.
 Above all, these ideas need to impact characters that we care about, and create situations that we can enjoy or appreciate.

 Some of my writing makes a process of discovery, staying with one character throughout.
 There are exceptions of course, and I want not to have hard-and-fast rules that restrict my style.
 I write in whatever style suits the idea.
 One of my stories is told from a first-person perspective, mixing past and present.
 Another uses a single point-of-view character in 95% of a story that is about 300 pages long.
 Another tracks dialogue and thoughts in four different type styles (and I dread to think what a publisher would make of that!)

 When writing, I like to have a depth in the world-building.
 Not all of it will be exposed to the reader, but the depth is there nonetheless, so that the story itself is built on strong foundations.